open-amos/dashboard/pages/index.md

 <hr class="my-8" />

-## About AMOS
+## Fully Open-Source

-This demo is powered by [AMOS](https://github.com/open-amos), the open data stack for private market funds, and is based on sample data.
-The codebase is fully open source, allowing teams to connect their systems, customize BI dashboards and automate workflows.
-It can be deployed by internal teams or managed by AMOS.
+AMOS is an open-source data stack designed for private market funds.
+It connects to your operational systems, standardizes information into a unified model, and powers any analytics layer you prefer.
+You may reuse and adapt this workspace, or plug in your own BI tools (Metabase, Power BI, Tableau, etc.) or custom apps and dashboards.
+Teams can self-host AMOS, or use it as a managed service.